ajv-validator/ajv/README.md

 The compiled validation function has `async: true` property (if the schema is asynchronous), so you can differentiate these functions if you are using both syncronous and asynchronous schemas.

-If you are using generators, the compiled validation function can be either wrapped with [co](https://github.com/tj/co) (default) or returned as generator function, that can be used directly, e.g. in [koa](http://koajs.com/) 1.0. `co` is a very small library, it is included in Ajv (both as npm dependency and in the browser bundle).
+If you are using generators, the compiled validation function can be either wrapped with [co](https://github.com/tj/co) (default) or returned as generator function, that can be used directly, e.g. in [koa](http://koajs.com/) 1.0. `co` is a small library, it is included in Ajv (both as npm dependency and in the browser bundle).

 Generator functions are currently supported in Chrome, Firefox and node.js (0.11+); if you are using Ajv in other browsers or in older versions of node.js you should use one of available transpiling options.
 All provided async modes use global Promise class.
 If your platform does not have Promise you should use a polyfill that defines it.